-Chloe works at a senior center earning \$260 bi-weekly.
-She also receives child support in the amount of \$140 per month.
+Chloe Carlson was working full-time at a senior center, but she now works only 25 hours a week.
+She earns \$260 bi-weekly.
+Chloe also receives \$140 a month in child support.

+Chloe pays her sister \$25 a week to care for Cameron while she is at work.
 Chloe's annual prescription costs are expected to be \$250.
 Cameron's annual health care expenses are expected to be \$800.
 None of these expenses are reimbursed.